princeuche-project/week-11/Welcome.md

 # Data Structure Tutorial
 Welcome to the data structure tutorial!
+In this tutorial, we will be looking at the following data structure Queue, LinkedList, and Tree.
+We are going to  talk about the important and the common use of the above metioned data structure.

 My Name: [Uchenna Godstime]